Christmas patchwork – clever fabric folded wreath DIY

 Make all eighteen (18) folded shapes for the wreath design in this way.

-Assembling the wreath
+Assembling the folded fabric wreath

-Take one (1) shape made from Fabrics A and B and two (2) shapes made from Fabrics C and D. Stitch them together by whip stitching or ladder stitching the folded edges to make the arrangement, as shown in Fig 15.
+Stitch them together by whip stitching or ladder stitching the folded edges to make the arrangement, as shown in Fig 15.

 Christmas Patchwork wreath Figure 15